 Eco Logical Australia Pty Ltd (Eco Logical) was engaged in 2011 to develop a more detailed rehabilitation monitoring program which assesses landscape functionality (rather than flora and fauna in isolation) to enable demonstration of progression towards rehabilitation goals and relinquishment.
 The first monitoring event was undertaken by Eco Logical in spring 2011 and provided in the previous Mine Closure Progress Report.
-The second monitoring event was undertaken in spring 2012 and is provide in Appendix 2.
+The third monitoring event was undertaken in spring 2013 and is provided in Appendix 2.